adarshj322/Legacy-Browser/README.md

-# Presearch Browser Unofficial
+# Legacy Browser

-#### Presearch is a new decentralized privacy first search engine powered by the community.
-Presearch browser is a lightweight fast android browser that uses presearch search engine for delivering accurate and fast results
+#### Legacy browser is a lightweight fast android browser that uses presearch search engine (default) for delivering accurate and fast results.
+Presearch is a decentralized search engine that rewards users with for searching the web.
+Legacy browser is highly customisable with upto 10 search engines to choose from.
 ![](launcher_icon_small.png)

 #### Download